DIPlib/diplib/changelogs/diplib_next.md

 - `dip::ImageSliceIterator::SetCoordinate()`, `Set()` and `Reset()` didn't update the internal data pointer, meaning that the slice returned by the iterator after calling any of these functions didn't match the coordinate, and could point to out-of-bounds data.

-- Element-wise arithmetic, bitwise and comparison operators should be a bit faster now for non-scalar images.

 ### Updated dependencies